camillelamy/explainers/coop_reporting.md

 	- Otherwise, it's the referrer of the navigation.
 - **Openee document URL for reporting** - this corresponds to the URL of the documents opened by the page with COOP reporting.
 To report it safely, we do the following:
 	- If the document opened by the current document and all its redirect chain are same-origin with the current document, this is the opened document URL.
-	- Oherwise, it's the initial navigation URL (because the COOP page is the opener so it is the initator of the navigation).
+	- Otherwise, it's the initial navigation URL (because the COOP page is the opener so it is the initiator of the navigation).
 - **Other documents in the browsing context group URL for reporting** - this corresponds to the URL of the other documents in the browsing context group.
 To report it safely, we do the following:
 	- If the other document, the current document and their respective redirect chains are all same-origin, this is the URL of the other document.
 	- Otherwise, it's the empty URL.